From Qarajalu (Persia) to Santa Clara County

 An Assyrian Family’s Multiple Atlantic Crossing in Search of a Home at the turn of the Century

-Spoken is still alive among Assyrians and Jews originating from the location of the historic Aramaic-speaking regions of antiquity.
+Spoken Aramaic is still alive among Assyrians and Jews, originating from the location of the historic Aramaic-speaking regions of antiquity.
+Assyrians are the world’s leading users of written vernacular Aramaic.
+Some documents in this exhibit are in written Aramaic.

-The 3rd in a series of presentations in conjunction with the exhibit “From Qarajalu (Persia) to Santa Clara County: An Assyrian Family’s Multiple Atlantic Crossings in Search of a Home at the turn of the Century.”
+The 3rd in a series in conjunction with the exhibit “From Qarajalu (Persia) to Santa Clara County: An Assyrian Family’s Multiple Atlantic Crossings in Search of a Home at the turn of the Century” was held on May 15, 2022.

-To take advantage of this opportunity to hear spoken Aramaic (with English language slides).
+To take advantage of this opportunity to hear spoken Aramaic (with English language slides) go to the lecture section of this website.

 Exhibit catalogue may be purchased from the website.